 Egypt is an extraordinary travel destination.
 If you are like us, you have dreamed of seeing the pyramids of Giza since you were a child.
 With 10 days in Egypt, you have plenty of time to go beyond the pyramids and experience the highlights of this amazing country.

-On this Egypt itinerary, you will visit the intricately decorated tombs in the Valley of the Kings, drift on the Nile River in a felucca, and see the Pyramids of Giza while sitting atop a camel.
+On this Egypt itinerary, you will visit the intricately decorated tombs in the Valley of the Kings, drift on the Nile River in a felucca, and see the Pyramids of Giza.
 Are you getting excited yet?
 The list continues, with visits to the spectacular temples at Abu Simbel, the enormous Karnak Temple in Luxor, and the ancient pyramids in Dahshur and Saqqara.

 This trip is one thrilling, unforgettable experience after another.
 Be prepared to make some extraordinary memories and to come home with tales to tell.